rxlabz/skrx/README.md

 Exports Sketch selected elements (for now only rectangles) to Apache Flex MXML or FXG, and copy it to clipboard.

+written in JSTalk ( http://jstalk.org ).
+For more informations : http://www.bohemiancoding.com/sketch/scripting

 ##### » 0.1.3
 - strokes pixelHinting
 - gradient angle